December 1, 2023

 Gordie: You use your left hand or your right hand for that?

-They have a choice to make; detour and find another, safer, bridge, or take their chances and cross where they are, and hope that a train doesn’t come.
+A choice has to be made: detour to the pedestrian bridge, or take their chances and cross where they are, and hope that a train doesn’t come.

 Getting ready to cross the Stand By Me bridge